At a Glance

 Othman v.
 Obama was a petition for habeas corpus filed on behalf of Khaled Abd el Ghabar Mohammed Othman by his family members in Yemen as “next friends” (the traditional mode of challenging detention by the executive when the detainee has no way to contact counsel directly because he is held incommunicado from the outside world).

 After the Supreme Court’s decision in Boumediene v.
-Bush, the government continued to fight bitterly to deny lawyers access to detainees who has not previously met with habeas counsel.
-The government demanded that after two attempted meetings—whether or not the detainee and lawyer managed to meet—counsel submit signed authorizations empowering the attorneys to proceed with the cases.
+Bush, the government continued to fight bitterly to deny lawyers access to detainees who had not previously met with habeas counsel.
+The government demanded that after two attempted meetings—whether or not the detainee and lawyer managed to meet—counsel submit signed authorizations from the detainees empowering the attorneys to proceed with the cases.
 Most Guantanamo detainees had been asked for years to sign statements handed to them by interrogators, rendering many of them naturally suspicious of American attorneys asking them to do the same thing with an unfamiliar legal form after two meetings.

-At Guantanamo, the military’s standard practice is to allow habeas counsel to write a one page (unprivileged, non-confidential) note, usually then translated by our interpreters into the client’s native language(s), which is then taken back to the cell and offered to the client.
-In the past the military would have interpreters read the note if the detainee would not accept it by hand; more recently the standard seems to be that the detainee is asked if he wants the note, asked if he wants it left with him, and then asked if he wants the note read to him, and if he does not give a clear affirmative indication, the military reports back to counsel that the detainee has “refused” the visit.
+At Guantanamo, the military’s standard practice is to allow habeas counsel to write a one-page (unprivileged, non-confidential) note, usually then translated by our interpreters into the client’s native language(s), which is taken back to the cell and offered to the client.
+In the past, the military would have interpreters read the note if the detainee would not accept it by hand; more recently the standard seems to be that the detainee is asked if he wants the note, asked if he wants it left with him, and then asked if he wants the note read to him, and if he does not give a clear affirmative indication, the military reports back to counsel that the detainee has “refused” the visit.

 At the status conference held in this case in December 2008, we presented six options to Judge Richard Roberts for mechanisms that would better allow counsel to come to a fair evaluation of whether a detainee wanted counsel:

 1. Translators could enter the cell blocks in person.
 Our translators could be allowed to walk back into the cell blocks of the prison and read out our note to the detainee.
 There is a small circle of translators who accompany most habeas counsel on visits to Guantanamo, and they tend to be as well known (and trusted) among the prisoners as the most active lawyers.
-Because literacy is a concern with the written note process, reading the notes out loud is much preferable to simply passing them to the detainee.
+Because literacy is a concern with the written note process, reading the notes out loud is far preferable to simply passing them to the detainee.
 (CCR had a client who had regularly seen us, but allegedly refused after a note was passed to him; we were told later by another detainee that our client had not refused our visit, and that no linguist was present to actually converse with him about what the note said.)

 2. Counsel could enter the cell blocks in person.
 In most jurisdictions public defenders are allowed visual access to clients as a component of the client’s right to counsel.
 This allows the attorney to observe demeanor, make observations for use in evaluations of mental competence, etc.